Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

 the first is the one we used in Definition \ref{def:TPCat}, the second is the usual one (already mentioned in \S \ref{sec:intro}), and the last is the one we will use in Definition \ref{def:TPPiv}. \end{remark}

 Without going into details (useless here), following Remark \ref{rk:SymTP}, we can realize the (orientation-preserving) symmetry group $C_6$ of the uniform triangular prism, as for the regular tetrahedron in Remark \ref{rk:A4ction}.
-The monoidal triangular prism in Definition \ref{def:TPCat} can be noted (as for Definition \ref{def:TetraPiv}) using Definition \ref{def:TPPiv}.
+The monoidal triangular prism in Definition \ref{def:TPCat} can be represented pictorially (as for Definition \ref{def:TetraPiv}) using Definition \ref{def:TPPiv}.

 \begin{definition} Following Definition \ref{def:TPCat},

 \end{definition}